nicklascschmidt/article-mapper/README.md

     * Use location data to add to search `title` or for `locationbias`
 * Add `locationbias` param for Google Places API call (see [here](https://developers.google.com/places/web-service/search?hl=en_US))
     * Search near coordinates of `determinedLocations` - get min/max
-* Add Recent searches dropdown (if in localstorage)
+* Implement a localstorage cache and add Recent searches dropdown
     * Only show if localstorage recent searches exist
-    * Add save button on Map view page (?)
+    * Add save button on Map view page (perhaps?)
-    * Maybe add a DB for this, users, etc.
+    * Maybe add a DB for user login, users, etc.

 ## Recently completed TODOs
 * Add loading screen when fetching location data in MapView